-The European Parliament will organise a conference on 20 November to mark the 30th anniversary of the Convention on the Rights of the Child.
+The European Parliament is organising a conference on 20 November to mark the 30th anniversary of the Convention on the Rights of the Child.

-The conference will consider progress over the past three decades and reflect on the challenges that new generations face in a global and digital world.
+The conference focuses on progress over the past three decades and reflects on the challenges that new generations face in a global and digital world.

 The conference also commemorates the 60th anniversary of the United Nations General Assembly's Declaration of the Rights of the Child.